alexandergall/bf-sde-nixpkgs/README.md

 long when this is supposed to be so simple and powerful"?
 The answer is that as with most powerful systems, the learning curve is rather steep.
-This is especially so in this case because Nix differs from other packaing systems the reader might be familiar with in a profound manner.
+This is especially so in this case because Nix differs from other packaging systems the reader might be familiar with in a profound manner.
 The documentation assumes little to no familiarity with Nix, which requires a lot of space to explain various methods and concepts.
 A README directed at someone with a firm understanding of Nix would